by Tom Allen

 While loss from poor deal making cannot be fully avoided, maximizing value and achieving repeatable success starts by understanding business model fit.
 This is conceptually the same as the application of strategic rationale seen in the tech-giant M&A activity above.
 And for companies not named Facebook or Google and without billions of dollars in excess capital sitting on the balance sheet – a clear framework for target validation and deal review is particularly critical.

 Companies need to learn to say ‘no,’ so they are better prepared to say ‘yes’ at the right time.
 But saying “no” is particularly difficult when review is highly subjective and guiding strategic principles are undefined.
-Determining which targets warrant further review cannot be subjective.
+Determining which M&A pipeline targets warrant further review cannot be subjective.
 Instead the decision making must build from a systematic and repeatable approach tied to an overarching strategic view.